solidify/jira-azuredevops-migrator/docs/faq.md

 The tool retrieves the outward and inward descriptions from Jira's project metadata API.
 In directional or hierarchical link types, **"-Forward"** indicates a downward or child relationship, while **"Reverse-"** indicates an upward or parent relationship.
 The tool will adjust the link direction accordingly if the description matches the inward description of a given link type.

+## 5. Can we use the Jira to Azure DevOps Migration tool for ongoing synchronization after the initial migration?

+No, the migration tool is not designed or optimized for ongoing synchronization between Jira and Azure DevOps after the initial migration.
+Its intended use is for a one-time, production-grade migration of issue data.
+For best results, we recommend planning for a complete production stop in Jira once the final migration is underway, to avoid data inconsistencies or loss.

+While the tool supports pausing and resuming (e.g. after a failure), it has not been tested or validated for repeated, incremental syncs (such as syncing new comments or updates from developers continuing to work in Jira).

-## 5. I need to obtain a field reference name/link type in Azure DevOps
+## 6. I need to obtain a field reference name/link type in Azure DevOps

 Here is a reference sheet with all of the default fields in Azure DevOps: <https://learn.microsoft.com/en-us/azure/devops/boards/work-items/guidance/work-item-field?view=azure-devops> (click each field to open up the documentation page and view the field reference name).

 Here is a reference sheet with all of the default link types in Azure DevOps: <https://learn.microsoft.com/en-us/azure/devops/boards/queries/link-type-reference?view=azure-devops>.

-## 6. Guideline for migrating multiple projects
+## 7. Guideline for migrating multiple projects

 ### Scenario 1: Single project